sebinsua/dotcom/posts/algorithmic-bathwater.md

 5. **Does the problem require you to recover the order of some elements or substrings within a sequence?**

    - If you are able to infer partial information about how particular elements are connected, for example, if they come before or after each other or if they overlap (or touch), you can use this information to help build a **Directed Graph**.
-Vertexes can represent elements, while edges can represent the information inferred from the data, and, once this is achieved, it’s often possible to recover the order by running something like a **Topological Sort**.
+Vertices can represent elements, while edges can represent the information inferred from the data, and, once this is achieved, it’s often possible to recover the order by running something like a **Topological Sort**.

    - In general, graphs seem a good fit for problems involving recovering the order of a sequence, for example, “de Bruijn” graphs are used for the re-assembly of de-novo DNA sequences from k-mers in computational biology.